unionai/unionai-docs/source/data-plane-setup/data-retention-policy.md

 ## Attempting to access deleted data

-If you attempt to access a workflow execution, or its associated data, that has been deleted, you will receive an error in the UI.
+If you attempt to access a deleted workflow execution or any of tis associated data, you will receive an error.
-To remedy this, you would have to re-register and re-run the workflow.
+To remedy this, you will have to re-register and re-run the workflow.

 ## Separate sets of policies per cluster